Almost everyone I’ve met in clinical research has accidentally discovered this hidden profession.

 Statisticians want to understand if the trial results (good or bad) are replicable in the real world.

 They attempt to understand the probability of the certain benefits or risks to re-occur in real world once the medical products are commercially available.

-Communicates study results numerically using tables and graphs
+Shares clinical study results using tables and graphs

 The Statistical Analysis Plan (SAP) specifies how the data will be analyzed.

-When the product is approved to be sold commercial, sales and marketing teams use government approved tables and graphs to promote the use of the drug or device.
+When the product is approved to be sold commercially, sales and marketing teams use government approved tables and graphs to promote the use of the drug or device.

 This is a very interesting role for anyone who wants to be closest to the medical aspects of any clinical trial.

 Safety touches most aspects of a clinical trial including the protocol, patient informed consent, patient safety outcomes in the final study report, Instructions for Use (IFU) document and more.